 Why do we think this change is needed?
-Restrictive practices such as seclusion and Hardrock chairs with straps have been misused by staff in school settings.
+Restrictive practices such as seclusion have been misused by staff in school settings.
 Recording and reporting the use of restrictive practices to parents is an important safeguard for children who are unable to tell their parent what has happened at school, such as children with severe learning disabilities.
-This is a loophole that needs to be closed.